B-AJ-Amar/B-AJ-Amar/README.md

 ### Hi there 👋

 Welcome to my GitHub profile.
-ElDjalil, a computer science student  in Guelma University.
+I'm Amar ElDjalil, a computer science student  in Guelma University.

 ## Technologies I Work With